madalinpopa/ubuntu-server-automation/README.md

 inventory_unparsed_warning = False

 ```
-This configuration file disables the warning for using `localhost` as the target host, sets the path to the vault password file, and disables the warning for unparsed inventory files.
-It also sets the Python interpreter to auto-detect and disables the prompt for privilege escalation password.
+This configuration file disables the warning for using `localhost` as the target host, and disables the warning for unparsed inventory files.
+It also sets the Python interpreter to auto-detect.

-As best practice, any sensitive data like passwords should be stored in an encrypted file using Ansible Vault.
-The `vault_password_file` setting specifies the path to the file containing the vault password.

 Ansible is looking for the configuration file in the following order: